 P1090343

-As seen above it forms a low hedge under larger trees, and although this may have been clipped generally this Correa is naturally quite dense.
-I have another few favourite Correas but this is the best one for height in heavy shade.
+As seen above it forms a low hedge under larger trees, and although this has been clipped, generally this Correa is naturally quite dense.

 Comments